cube is NOT geometric, 2022

 Disposable Cubes, four multi-screen videos, 2022

 In my early education, the cube was the first shape I learned about in my geometry and religious courses (representing Kabaa, the sacred Muslim site).
-Videos show me at MASS MoCA Artist Residency, kicking my hand-made cube playfully; on the ground using a square grid and in front of LeWitt’s wall paintings of geometric shapes and eight-point stars, which are commonly found on Iran’s historic religious structures.
+Videos show me at the MASS MoCA museum, kicking my hand-made cube playfully in front of LeWitt’s wall paintings and on the ground in square grids (outside the museum).
+LeWitt’s wall paintings include geometric shapes and eight-point stars, which are commonly found on Iran’s historic religious structures.
 By kicking the cube I reject the geometry and “distorted views“ of myself; protesting my childhood education and life experiences as an Iranian woman.
 The piece is an homage to Sol Lewitt’s “Distorted Cubes.”

 Two of four videos, upon Karimi’s request, were taken by Patricia M. Brace at Sol LeWitt: A Wall Drawing Retrospective, MASS MoCA, North Adams, MA, June 2022